thomaslaure/thomaslaure.github.io/_talks/2025-01-23-game-comonads.md

 Joint work with Samson Abramsky and Luca Reggio.

-This talk presents the work of link.
+This work is available as a [preprint](https://thomaslaure.github.io/publication/2025-03-01-expos-games)